Cambrian Coast Express: British Rail era

 After World War II, the Cambrian Coast Express was re-introduced on Saturdays only and its seasonal operation continued under British Rail, usually with through coaches to both Aberystwyth and Pwllheli.
 By 1957 it was running every day except Sundays all year round.
-During the summer timetable, it was usually hauled by a "King" class locomotive as far as Wolverhampton where there would be an engine change, usually to a "Castle" class locomotive which took the train on to Shrewsbury where there was a second engine change as Castles were outside the loading gauge for the Cambrian line.
+During the summer timetable, it was usually hauled by a "King" class locomotive as far as Wolverhampton, where there would be an engine change, usually to a "Castle" class locomotive which took the train on to Shrewsbury, where there was a second engine change as Castles were outside the loading gauge for the Cambrian Line.

 Two engine changes in such a short distance was obviously inefficient and following gauge testing with 6006 "King George I" in the spring of 1958, a King worked the train through from Paddington to Shrewsbury from the start of the 1958 summer timetable.
 At Shrewsbury the train would be split into two sections, one for Aberystwyth and one for Pwllheli.
-The King would return to Paddington with one of the regular Birkenhead-Paddington expresses later that afternoon.
+The King would return to Paddington with one of the regular Birkenhead–Paddington expresses later that afternoon.

 In the up direction, the two sections would run independently as far as Wolverhampton, with the Pwllheli section using the Abbey Foregate triangle to omit the stop at Shrewsbury.
 The two sections would then be combined at Wolverhampton.
-The motive power for each of the two sections was usually a "Manor" class 4-6-0 or "Dukedog" 4-4-0, the latter of which were often double-headed.
+The motive power for each section was usually a "Manor" class 4-6-0 or "Dukedog" 4-4-0, the latter of which were often double-headed.

 The winter timetable arrangements were similar, except that following the arrival of the King with the down train at Shrewsbury, some coaches would be detached and the train taken forward as far as Machynlleth before being divided.
-These arrangements were mirrored for the up train with a Castle taking the train through from Shrewsbury to Paddington.
+These arrangements were mirrored for the up train, with a Castle taking the train through from Shrewsbury to Paddington.

 The train last ran in 1991, by which time it had long since transferred its London terminus to Euston, operating as an extension to the regular-interval service over the West Coast Main Line between London and Wolverhampton.
-In the winter 1989-1990 timetable, it left London at 15:40, arriving Aberystwyth 21:00; the return working left Aberystwyth at 07:13, arriving London Euston at 12:24.
+In the winter 1989–1990 timetable, it left London at 15:40, arriving Aberystwyth 21:00; the return working left Aberystwyth at 07:13, arriving London Euston at 12:24.
 There were no longer any through coaches to the northern part of the Cambrian Line: passengers for stations to Pwllheli had to change at Machynlleth.